 Food allergies are a common worry when introducing new foods to your baby.
 For a long time, it was recommended to steer clear of allergenic ingredients that could potentially cause a reaction.

-Some experts now suggest, though, that delaying the introduction of allergenic foods can increase the chances of food allergies.
+However, some experts now suggest that delaying the introduction of allergenic foods can increase the chances of food allergies.
 They recommend offering some of these ingredients as early as 6 months.
-Still, consult your pediatrician for guidance specific for your baby (4).
+Still, consult your pediatrician for guidance specific to your baby (4).